 Can Elder provide dementia care in Birmingham?

-Many of Elder’s carers are specially trained in dementia care and can support people living with this condition.
+Many of Elder’s carers are trained in specialist care and can support people living with dementia.
 If your loved one has dementia, you will be aware of the importance of maintaining a stable environment so that they do not become anxious or confused.
 Enabling people living with dementia to remain in their own familiar environment is one of the benefits of live-in care and can improve a person’s quality of life immeasurably.

 Another advantage of 24-hour care at home for people with dementia is the continuity.
 Someone who is already feeling confused and vulnerable can be disturbed if they have to come into contact with a variety of different carers in the course of a day, as so often happens in residential care settings.
 Having a carer who is with them all the time and becomes a familiar part of their life can make a person living with dementia more settled and happy in their own home.

-Whatever care your relative requires, Elder in Birmingham can help them to stay in the place they love best and feel safest in, while being supported 24-hours a day by a trained and professional carer.
+If your loved one requires specialist care, finding a private dementia carer is simple.
+Elder in Birmingham can help them to stay in the place they love best and feel safest in, while being supported 24-hours a day by a trained and professional carer.